luau-lang/rfcs/docs/syntax-attribute-functions-deprecated.md

 | `@[deprecated {use = string}]`                  | `"Function 'foo' is deprecated.
 Use '<use>' instead."`                 |
 | `@[deprecated {reason = string, use = string}]` | `"Function 'foo' is deprecated.
 Use '<use>' instead. <reason>`         |

-The `@deprecated` attribute can only be used on named functions.
+The `@deprecated` attribute can only be used on named functions and methods.
 It does not apply recursively to the functions defined within the lexical scope of the attributed function.

 ## Related Work